fearlessgeekmedia/fgshell/README.md

 ## License

 Probably shouldn't exist, so probably shouldn't be licensed.
 Use at your own risk.
+Regardless, it's under the MIT license anyway.